Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 4.09.05 =
+* Fix: Autofill was flagging form submissions as spam with Honeypot in some browsers.
 * Fix: Important security update that adds better escaping when text is used from attribute data.

 = 4.09.04 =